The Wrath of God: Plot

-The next morning, some of de la Plata's men are killed, but their leader is only wounded.
-He takes hostages, including Chela and Pablito, and threatens to shoot them, one by one, until Van Horne comes to him.
+The next morning, some of de la Plata's men are killed, but their leader is only wounded and escapes.
+Later, Nacho, all wounded, comes to inform the three men that de la Plata has taken hostages, including Chela and Pablito, and threatens to shoot them, one by one every half hour, until Van Horne comes to him.
 Jurado, de la Plata's second in command, brings Pablito into Mojada and shoots him down in cold blood before Van Horne's eyes.
 Van Horne, who was about to flee, changes his mind and gives himself up.
 He manages to kill someone he thinks is de la Plata, but it is only a double.
-However, Keogh and several Aymara men sneak in; the Irishman blasts the main entrance with grenades, weakening the doors enough for Jennings to drive Van Horne's car through them.
+However, Keogh, Nacho, and several Aymara men sneak in to save Chela, the only hostage kept in to be used as bait; the former blasts the main entrance with grenades, weakening the doors enough for Jennings to drive Van Horne's car through them.
 The townspeople follow.
-In the ensuing fight, Jennings blows himself and Jurado up with a grenade.
-De la Plata is about to kill Keogh, when he is shot by his own mother.
+In the ensuing fight, Jennings is mortally wounded by both de la Plata and Jurado whereas Jurado is mortally wounded by Nacho.
+Jennings blows himself and Jurado up with a grenade.
+De la Plata is about to kill Keogh until he is shot by his own mother.
 He stumbles out and collapses near the stone cross Van Horne has been tied to.
-Van Horne manages to topple the cross onto de la Plata, killing him.
+Van Horne manages to topple the cross onto de la Plata before the latter tries to shoot someone in a final attempt, killing him.
+Everyone tends to Van Horne and Keogh's wounds as church bells are being sounded across the distance.